 There are currently no active references in this article.

 A deciduous tree usually to 5 m.
 Bark green when young, turning grey to brown with age, smooth.
-Branchlets glabrous, purplish red or greenish, turning darker.
-Buds, ovoid, with six pairs of scales.
-Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base cordate to truncate, five (-seven) lobed, 9–14 × 9–15 cm, lobes ovate, apically acuminate, margins remotely serrate, sometimes entire ner base, upper surface mid green, lower surface paler, glabrous except for tufts in vein axils; petiole 3–5 cm long, stout, red to green, glabrous; autumn colours yellow to purple.
+Branchlets glabrous, purplish-red or greenish, turning darker.
+Buds ovoid, with 6 pairs of scales.
+Leaves chartaceous to subcoriaceous, broadly pentagonal in outline, base cordate to truncate, 5- to 7-lobed, 9–14 × 9–15 cm, lobes ovate, apically acuminate, margins remotely serrate, sometimes entire near base, upper surface mid-green, lower surface paler, glabrous except for tufts in vein axils; petiole 3–5 cm long, stout, red to green, glabrous; autumn colours yellow to purple.
 Inflorescence, terminal, pendulous, paniculate, to seven cm, many flowered.
-Flowers 5-merous, pedicels short, slender, sepals oblong or nearly so, ciliate margined, petals oblong to obovate, stamens five to eight, inserted in the middle of the slightly pubescent, thick nectar disc, ovary pilose.
-Samaras 2 to 3.5 cm long, wings spreading variously.
+Flowers 5-merous, pedicels short, slender, sepals oblong or nearly so, ciliate margined, petals oblong to obovate, stamens 5 to 8, inserted inside the slightly pubescent, thick nectar disc, ovary pilose.
+Samaras 2–3.5 cm long, wings spreading variously.
 Nutlets ovoid.
-Flowering May, with unfolding leaves, fruiting in September (Xu et al. 2008).
+Flowering in May, with unfolding leaves, fruiting in September.
+(Xu et al. 2008).

 Distribution China Fujian, Guangdong, Guangxi, Guizhou, Henan, Hubei, Sichuan